-Alongside the Ethics Charter and Practical Guide, Modern Slavery Policy and the Responsible Business Charter, we have in place a set of policies, processes and procedures which seek to ensure that slavery and human trafficking is not taking place in our supply chain or our operations.
-These include:
+Alongside the Ethics Code of Conduct, Modern Slavery Declaration and our Corporate Social Responsibility Policy, we have in place a set of policies, processes and procedures which seek to ensure that slavery and human trafficking is not taking place in our supply chain or our operations.
+These include;-

-- ENGIE Group's Purchasing Policy. - ENGIE Group's human rights policy (which is based on the UN Guiding Principles on Business and Human Rights). - ENGIE's Responsible Procurement Policy and Supplier Charter.
-These documents outline our expectations of our supply chain and our approach to a range of issues including modern slavery and ethical conduct of our supply chain. - adoption of the Prompt Payment code. - our Business Principles Policy detailing our approach to procurement - undertaking due diligence on our supply chain as described below. - entering into contractual commitments with our supply chain as described below. - providing our suppliers with access to a specific whistleblowing hotline.
+- ENGIE Group's Procurement Governance. - ENGIE Group's human rights policy (which is based on the UN Guiding Principles on Business and Human Rights). - ENGIE's Procurement Charter and Sustainable Procurement Policy-these documents outline our expectations of our supply chain and our approach to a range of issues including modern slavery and ethical conduct of our supply chain. - adoption of the prompt payment code. - undertaking due diligence on our supply chain as described below. - entering into contractual commitments with our supply chain as described below. - providing our suppliers with access to a specific whistleblowing hotline.